peasy/peasy-js/README.md

 #What's a middle tier framework?

-Simply put, it's code that facilitates creating reusable, extendable, maintainable, and testable code.
-A middle tier framework places focus on creating business logic that is completely decoupled from its consuming technologies.
+A middle tier framework is code that facilitates creating business logic in a reusable, extendable, maintainable, and testable manner.
+It promotes creating business logic that is completely decoupled from its consuming technologies and helps to ensure that separation of concerns ([SoC](https://en.wikipedia.org/wiki/Separation_of_concerns)) are adhered to.

 #Why peasy-js?

 Because the javascript ecosystem changes at a pace much more rapid than your business logic.
-UI frameworks change: Backbone one day, Angular the next day, React the next...
+UI frameworks change: Backbone one day, Angular the next day, React the following...
 Backend frameworks change: express one day, koa the next day, hapi the next...
-Data frameworks change.
+Data frameworks and ORMS change...

 Why couple your code to technologies that are hot today and gone tomorrow?
-Focus on your business logic and abstract out everything else into truly reusable code that can be consumed by javascript in the browser, backend, or both!
+Why not focus on your business logic and abstract out everything else into truly reusable code that can be consumed by javascript in the browser, backend, or both!

-Using peasy-js makes it trivial to swap UI, Backend, and Data frameworks on a whim.
+Using peasy-js makes it trivial to whimsically swap out UI, backend, and data frameworks in your applications.

 #Where can I get it?